psa-jforestier/phusey/README.md

 `--collate-file ./data.sqlite` : change default location of the resulting SQLite file.
 By default, it is located on `./tmp/results/<id>/data.sqlite`

-### Create a report from statistics from a previous run of a test
+### Create a report from statistics with a previous run of a test

 `$> ./phusey.sh report [--output file.html] [--collate-file ./data.sqlite] [other options] ./path/to/test.php`